Omkar-Ranadive/omkar-ranadive.github.io/_pages/about.md

 ------
 I am a Computer Science graduate student at [Northwestern University](https://www.mccormick.northwestern.edu/computer-science/){:target="_blank"}.
 My areas of research include Machine Learning, Deep Learning and Reinforcement Learning.

-My goal is to make AI a tool which would be accessible to people of every discipline.
+My overarching goal is to develop AI algorithms which would bring us closer to attaining general intelligence.
+My other goal is to incorporate AI into different disciplines of science.
 I have always been enthralled by Computer Science as it is one of the few fields where practical results can be achieved quickly.
 I believe that by amalgamating AI with Computer Science,  people from all disciplines will be able to satisfy their curiosity, get practical results, perform better research and solve problems faster.

 I have completed my Bachelors in Technology (B.Tech) in Computer Engineering from [K.J Somaiya College of Engineering](https://kjsce.somaiya.edu/kjsce/){:target="_blank"}.
-My final year project was titled "Simulation Environment for Development and Testing of Autonomous Learning Agents".
-You can check out the paper over [here.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3367735){:target="_blank"}

-Other than technology, I am an avid foodie and I love trying out new dishes.
+Other than science, I am an avid foodie and I love trying out new dishes.
 I also love travelling, reading manga and watching tv series and anime.

 My CV can be found [here.](../files/CV.pdf){:target="_blank"}